Paphos Gate: Nicosia

 2016–2024

-For this decade-long urban archaeology project, I served as a research assistant, focusing on virtual representation and data-driven design.
-I prototyped and built multiple VR applications (using Oculus DK2 and HTC Vive) to visualize both archaeological findings and the proposed architectural intervention.
-These tools were used to engage stakeholders, from the public to the Department of Antiquities.
-I developed systems for locomotion, interaction, and gaze-tracking analytics to understand how people focused on the virtual site.
-This data directly informed the design of the final public walkway and was integrated into the permanent VR exhibit at the museum.
-Opened to the public in 2024. ↗
+Multiple VR applications (using Oculus DK2 and HTC Vive) to visualize archaeological findings and a proposed architectural intervention for an urban archaeology project in Nicosia.
+I prototyped and built the applications as a research assistant, developing systems for locomotion, interaction, and gaze-tracking analytics to understand how stakeholders focused on the virtual site.
+These tools engaged everyone from the public to the Department of Antiquities.
+The gaze-tracking data directly informed the design of the final public walkway and was integrated into the permanent VR exhibit at the museum.
+The project spanned a decade and opened to the public in 2024 ↗.

 Related Projects